 Brass Balls is a sister route to a winter classic at Red Rock, the Spectrum (5.11a).
 Both are found on Spectrum Wall which is located across Pine Creek from the north face of Mescalito (Dark Shadows).
 Therefore this area is south facing which obviously makes it a prime location to congregate for short multi pitch climbs during the winter months.

 The lower pitches of Brass Balls were put in by Don Borroughs and Gary Fike during 1997.
 The upper pitches were established by Steve Bullock and Mark Gallen years prior by other access.
 I climbed Brass Balls in November and found it no more or less shaded than the Spectrum route during this time of year.
 Depending on the time of day, both routes can be somewhat shaded by large corners.
 Most of Brass Balls follows speedy 5.9 ground.
 The first pitch, 5.10d, is well bolted at the crux which is encountered near the deck.
 The remainder of this pitch is relatively easy as it follows a corner to a large alcove/chimney.
 There is an alternative 5.7 chimney pitch to start the route over to the right.
 In either case, the second belay is on a large comfortable platform at the top of the chimney/corner.
-The second pitch (5.9) contains the most fragile rock of the day.
-Although the wall above is mostly varnished, it is seldom traveled and solid gear placements are at a premium.
+The second pitch (5.9) is a bit soft for the grade and contains mostly dark varnished holds with a fun traverse left move.
 I ventured left to place several cams in the crack, double slung them, and then moved back right to pull a small bulge to a semi hanging fixed anchor.
-The third pitch (5.7+) is climbed on much better rock following a corner straight up and eventually traversing right to another fixed belay on a comfortable ledge.
+The third pitch (5.7+) is climbed on better rock following a corner straight up and eventually traversing right to another fixed belay on a comfortable ledge.
 The fourth pitch (5.9) follows a decent crack up left to the top of a short chossy chimney/corner.
 The fifth pitch contains the best climbing and rock of the route.
 Pull a significant roof (5.9+) on great rock and follow the corner above to the final fixed belay.
-Rap the route with a single (60m) rope.
+Rap the route with a single (70m) rope.

 Park at the Pine Creek trailhead off of the Red Rocks loop road.
 Hike down the trail along the creek, past the old homestead and into the wash as it heads for Mescalito.
 When the trail follows the wash and meets up with the red rock band on the right, divert off the main trail and start ascending a fainter trail that leads back up and right to the Spectrum and Brass Wall areas.
 A deep half arch sits in the middle of almost solid black varnish on the lower wall.
 Another smaller arch sits below that arch to the left.
 These arches form Spectrum, the route itself.
 Big Horn and Birdland start at a line that angles left to right up the face that the before mentioned arches lie on.
 Two distinct chimney/seams border this face on each side.
 Rawlpindi, 580’, 5.7, runs up the left seam and Brass Balls, 400’, 5.10d, runs up the right side.